jarumihooi/aapb-evaluations/README.md

 [TestDrive Instructions (Alternate)](https://gist.github.com/keighrim/5e97a41a40d623d6ad4f1d0e325786a9).

 ## Remaining Work
 The users and use cases of this evaluation workflow remain under discussion.
-For the moment, this is some of the work expected in this repository:
+For the moment, the work expected has been converted into [issues](https://github.com/clamsproject/aapb-evaluations/issues).
-1. TODO - standardize use of "golds" and "preds" terminology only for this repo.
-   1. (aka. hyps, results) for preds, and (aka. refs) for golds.
-2. TODO - standardize files to use the same invocation and/or use docker.
-   1. standardize files to all be `evaluate.py`
-3. TODO - reformat/create eval python-module that handles all the same steps in the evaluation workflow: goldretriever, mmif-staging, common accuracy metrics.
-4. TODO - write readmes explaining how to run/understand each evaluation.

-These should eventually become [issues](https://github.com/clamsproject/aapb-evaluations/issues).